HMS Ivanhoe (D16): Construction and career

 In early April, Ivanhoe and three other destroyer minelayers were escorted by the 2nd Destroyer Flotilla as they laid mines as part of Operation Wilfred, an operation to lay mines in the Vestfjord to prevent the shipment of Swedish iron ore from Narvik to Germany.
-The mines were laid on the early morning of 8 April, before the Germans began their invasion, and the destroyers joined the battlecruiser HMS Renown and her escorts after they each successfully laid their 60 mines.
-The ship was present during, but played no significant part in, Renown's brief engagement off Lofoten with the German battleships Scharnhorst and Gneisenau on 9 April.
+The mines were laid on the early morning of 8 April, before the Germans began their invasion, and the destroyers joined the battlecruiser HMS Renown and her escorts after they each laid their 60 mines.
+The ship was present during, but played no significant part in, Renown's brief Action off Lofoten with the German battleships Scharnhorst and Gneisenau on 9 April.
 Later in the month, the ship carried troops of the 15th Infantry Brigade to Åndalsnes.
 Ivanhoe then loaded mines and laid a minefield in the approaches to Trondheim, together with Icarus and Impulsive, on the night of 29/30 April.

-After a boiler cleaning from 7–15 May, Ivanhoe, Esk, and Express, laid 164 mines off the Hook of Holland on the night of 15/16 May.
-Three German minesweepers were later sunk by this minefield on 26 July.
+After a boiler cleaning (7–15 May) Ivanhoe, Esk, and Express, laid 164 mines off the Hook of Holland on the night of 15/16 May.
+Three German minesweepers were sunk by this minefield on 26 July.
 Three nights later, the same three ships, reinforced by Intrepid, Impulsive, and the auxiliary minelayer Princess Victoria laid a minefield off the Dutch coast.
 Princess Victoria struck a German mine on the voyage home and was sunk; the destroyers rescued the ship's survivors.
 They laid five more minefields off the Dutch coast before the end of the month.
 On 29 May, the ship was transferred to the Dunkirk evacuation effort and ferried 930 troops to Dover that day.
 She also took aboard the crew of the badly damaged destroyer Grafton and then scuttled Grafton.
 She was withdrawn from the evacuation on 30 May as too valuable to risk, but this decision was reversed the following day and Ivanhoe evacuated 1,290 men to Dover.
 On the morning of 1 June, already having loaded troops, the ship was attacked off Dunkirk harbour by German aircraft.
 Two bombs missed to port and starboard, but the third detonated above the upper deck and flooded the two forward boiler rooms.
 The bomb killed 26, including five soldiers, and wounded many others.
 Most of the troops and wounded were taken off by the minesweeper Speedwell and the destroyer Havant.
 No. 3 boiler room was still operable and the ship reached Dover under her own power.